-Illness Benefit and Injury Benefits are payable by the DEASP to qualifying employees in the event that they are unable to work due to injury or illness.
+Illness Benefits and Injury Benefits are payable by the Department of Social Protection (DSP).
+It is paid to qualifying employees in the event that they are unable to work due to illness or injury.

 There are reasonably complicated rules around: